nus-cs2113-AY2223S1/tp/docs/DeveloperGuide.md

     }
   ```
 This block of code is part of ParseManager.
 It determines the type of list operation(-client,
--property or -everything) and returns the corresponding object.
+-property, -pair, or -everything) and returns the corresponding object.
 Both ParseListClient and ParseListObject then determine if tags are present, and if they are valid,
 throwing exceptions if any errors are encountered.
 They then return the corresponding Command type necessary.